Terma (religion): Types

 Fremantle writes that according to tradition:

 Termas are of two main kinds: earth treasures and intention, or mind, treasures.
-A teaching concealed as an intention treasure appears directly within the mind of the tertön in the form of sounds or letters to fulfill the enlightened intention of Padmakara.
-Earth treasures include not only texts, but also sacred images, ritual instruments, and medicinal substances, and are found in many places: temples, monuments, statues, mountains, rocks, trees, lakes, and even the sky.
+Teaching concealed as an intention treasure appears directly within the mind of the tertön in the form of sounds or letters to fulfill the enlightened intention of Padmakara.
+Earth treasures include not only texts, but also sacred images, ritual instruments, and medicinal substances, and they are found in many places: temples, monuments, statues, mountains, rocks, trees, lakes, and even the sky.
 In the case of texts, they are not, as one might imagine, ordinary books that can be read straightaway.
 Occasionally, full-length texts are found, but they are usually fragmentary, sometimes consisting of only a word or two, and they are encoded in symbolic script, which may change mysteriously and often disappears completely once it has been transcribed.
 They are simply the material supports that act as a trigger to help the tertön reach the subtle level of mind where the teaching has really been concealed.
 It is the tertön who actually composes and writes down the resulting text, and so may be considered its author.

-The earth-terma are physical objects — which may be either an actual text, or physical objects that trigger a recollection of the teaching.
+The earth-terma are physical objects—which may be either an actual text, or physical objects that trigger a recollection of the teaching.
 The mind-terma are constituted by space and are placed via guru-transmission, or realizations achieved in meditation which connect the practitioner directly with the essential content of the teaching in one simultaneous experience.
 Once this has occurred, the tertön holds the complete teaching in mind and is required by convention to transcribe the terma twice from memory (if of textual nature) in one uninterrupted session.
 The transcriptions are then compared, and if no discrepancy or inconsistency is evident the terma is sealed as authentic.
 The tertön is required to realise the essence of the terma prior to formal transmission.